 Original release: “Coronavirus: the economic impact", released on 28 March 2020.

-First update: “The catchphrase may be uncertainty, but the losses are real", released on 20 April 2020.
+First update: “The catchphrase may be uncertainty, but the losses are real", published on 20 April 2020.

-Second update: “Great uncertainty comes at a high cost and negative projections – but there’s some good news", released on 04 May 2020.
+Second update: “Great uncertainty comes at a high cost and negative projections – but there’s some good news", published on 04 May 2020.

 Third update: “Which countries and manufacturing sectors are most affected by the COVID-19 crisis?
-Some early evidence and possible policy responses", released on 26 May 2020.
+Some early evidence and possible policy responses", published on 26 May 2020.

-Fourth update: “A health pandemic or a pandemic for the economy?
-April 2020 and some early evidence of firms’ perceptions", released on 10 July 2020.
+Fourth update: “A health pandemic or a pandemic for the economy?", published on 10 July 2020.